rafatieppo/lucycashflow/README.md

 requests.
 I tough that a simple and small project could be useful to improve my skills about computer science.
 Thus I tried to provide an open source program for personal finances management.
-Furthermore I can archive my spreadsheet and work on mu own program. ;)
+Furthermore I can archive my spreadsheet and work on my own program. ;)

 Why an app to financial management?